graeme-winter/pico-bucket/signal-interface/README.md

 ## API

-Two parts to the API - control and data: control allows setting of the frequency, clock etc. while the data end point allows pushing of the bytes to output.
+Three parts to the API - control and data: control allows setting of the frequency, clock etc. while the data in / out end points allow pushing of the bytes to output or reading the signal back.
 N.B. in practice full signal frequencies greatere than ~ 100 kHz are measurably attenuated by the capacitance of current implementation.
 All words are little endian.

 ### Control Endpoint